jo56/pedalboard-audio-studio/DEPLOYMENT.md

 ### Backend on Railway

-Follow the "Deploy Backend Service" steps from the Railway section.
+Reuse the **Backend on Railway** steps from the recommended setup above.

 ### Frontend on Vercel